 Peace Talks: The Enchanting Pigeon Symbolism

 As one of the first birds tamed by man, these awesome creatures have lived in our company for centuries.
 Their speed and inclination have allowed them to thrive, even displaying their natural acumen by performing tasks such as reading, delivering critical messages, and an awareness of the concept of space and time.
-Much like rats, these incredible creatures are everywhere.
-But the next time you see them, it would be nice to give these birds a little bit of feed and respect for you to understand the fascinating pigeon symbolism.
+Pigeons have played a major role in human history and symbolism.
+They were even used to carry messages during World War I!

 What Do Pigeons Symbolize?

 These powerful creatures equip us with all the weapons that will allow us to shine even when placed in the most difficult and challenging situations.
 Pigeons do not only signify survival and that your chance of doing so is far better than those of your peers.